Dressed oysters, tantalising dishes and Georgian architecture in Mercure Nottingham City Centre Hotel.

 Once you do make it inside you'll find a bar, part speakeasy, part lost property office.
 Decorated with parrots, glitterballs, more than 1,000 keys, 150 lost suitcases, a countertop bar made out of pennies and VIPee bathroom.

-Lost Property serves the Curious menu plus a selection of themed cocktails, tying in with some of the hotel's famous guests.
-What the Dickens is a tribute to the Oliver Twist author, who hired the placed for six months to recreate his plays.
+Lost Property Bar in Nottingham serves the Curious menu plus a selection of themed cocktails, tying in with some of the hotel's famous guests.
+What the Dickens is a tribute to the Oliver Twist author, who hired the place for six months to recreate his plays.
 The original signed bill is still at the hotel.
-Jimmy Nail, a long-term guest when filming Auf Wiedersehen Pet in the city, is the inspiration for another drink.
+Jimmy Nail, a long-term guest when filming Auf Wiedersehen Pet in Nottingham, is the inspiration for another drink.

-Our chefs can cater for any dietary requirement and our menus boast a choice for all.
+Our chefs at The Brasserie can cater for any dietary requirement and our menus boast a choice for all.